How to Install Long LED Strip Runs For Above-Ground Pool Lights

 Connect the output LC4 connector of the controller to the LC4 splitter.
 Then connect the LC4 pigtails to the pigtails of the strips.
 Use the waterproof wire nuts to seal your connection.
-Connect strip 1 and 3 together using the connectors already attached to the strips.
-Repeat for strip 2 and 4.
+Connect strips 1 and 3 together using the connectors already attached to the strips.
+Repeat for strips 2 and 4.

 5) Mount the RGB LED Strips

-If you want to mount the strips under your pool rim, drill small holes in the trusses approximately every 2 feet.
+For above-water installation, drill small holes under your pool rim in the trusses approximately every 2 feet.
 Use cable ties to anchor the strip to the truss.
 You can also use speed nuts or cotter pins for strip anchoring to avoid drilling holes.